T-x-T/timetabletag-online/docs/api-spec.md

 {
 	"player_id" "59628524-5c28-4c7e-890f-20bba691853e",
-	"next_location": "copenhagen", //the id of the spot the player moves to "use_card": "joker", //the type of card the player used to make the turn "buy_event_card": true, //indicates that the player buys an event card "use_event_card": "some_card_id", //event card that gets used for the turn "buy_powerup": "power_up_id",
+	"next_location": "copenhagen", //the id of the spot the player moves to "use_timetable_card": "joker", //the type of card the player used to make the turn "buy_event_card": true, //indicates that the player buys an event card "use_event_card": "some_card_id", //event card that gets used for the turn "buy_powerup": "power_up_id",